 Northern Ireland is home to one of the best UK road trips thanks to the out-of-this-world Giant’s Causeway.
 This is probably one of the ultimate road trips in the UK!

 The result of an ancient volcanic eruption, The Giant’s Causeway is an area of about 40,000 connecting basalt columns.
 You’ll love hopping from column to column.
-Once you’re done, hop back in the MOKKA X, turn on the heated seats to warm up and head off down the coast for some kayaking or coasteering.
-Ireland is full of adventures!
+Once you’re done, hop back in the car, turn on the heated seats to warm up and head off down the coast for some kayaking or coasteering.
+An Ireland road trip is full of adventures!

-The UK’s South East has some fantastic sights to take in.
+The UK’s South West has some fantastic sights to take in.
 My favourite drive would be to follow the coast from Padstow all the way to Land’s End.
 This is best done over the course of a few days.
 Make sure to stop off and admire the beaches.
 Or perhaps take a surfing lesson in Newquay where there are surf schools, and waves, a plenty!

-Head north out of London and up towards Norfolk as I did on my very own UK road trip in the Vauxhall MOKKA X. Stop off at the 4×4 track in Suffolk where you can take your own car onto the track; get that windswept look whilst exploring the beaches of North Norfolk from Old Hunstanton to Holt and Wells; go canoeing on the rivers of Norwich or explore the grounds of Sandringham, the Royals’ summer home.
+Head north out of London and up towards Norfolk.
+Stop off at the 4×4 track in Suffolk where you can take your own car onto the track; get that windswept look whilst exploring the beaches of North Norfolk from Old Hunstanton to Holt and Wells; go canoeing on the rivers of Norwich or explore the grounds of Sandringham, the Royals’ summer home.